esmini/esmini/README.md

 Pre-built demo packages are available [here](https://github.com/esmini/esmini/releases/latest).
 Unzip, navigate to "esmini\run\esmini" and run any of the example scripts.
 See more info below under [Binaries and demos](#binaries-and-demos).

-esmini supports OpenSCENARIO v1.1 (from esmini v2.7) and v1.0 (from esmini v1.5).
-In order to run older versions (i.e. v0.9.1) ASAM provides a transformation scheme (migration0_9_1to1_0.xslt, part of the OpenSCENARIO release bundle) that can be used with tools for automatic migration of XML files.

-Please note that the OpenSCENARIO [coverage](https://github.com/esmini/esmini/blob/master/osc_coverage.txt) is limited, which means that not all features of OpenSCENARIO are supported.
+esmini supports OpenSCENARIO XML v1.0 - v1.3.
+However, please note that feature [coverage](https://github.com/esmini/esmini/blob/master/osc_coverage.txt) is limited.
 The functionalty grows slow but steady, based on need and contributions.

+There is currently no plan to support OpenSCENARIO DSL.

-The code was initially a result from the Swedish collaborative research project [Simulation Scenarios](https://sites.google.com/view/simulationscenarios), and is now further developed based on users need and OpenSCENARIO development.
+The code was initially a result from the Swedish collaborative research project [Simulation Scenarios](https://sites.google.com/view/simulationscenarios), and is now further developed based on users need and OpenSCENARIO XML development.

 User guide: https://esmini.github.io